mattkumar/blog/content/project/shinypy/index.md

 <h2>Deployment</h2>

-I currently have my app running on shinylive.io which is seems to be a very promising *serverless* solution.
+I currently have my app running on shinylive.io which seems to be a very promising *serverless* solution.
 You can also build your app as a static site (locally) and serve it via github pages or netlify.🤯🤯🤯
 <br> <br>